New Scholars Explore Motherhood and Women’s Lives

 I’m also bringing in conversations that have been ongoing around Black motherhood in the media as well.
 I’m looking at resistance and resilience: What did it look like for Serena Williams?
 What did it look like for Trayvon Martin's mom?
 I will continue to build on that work while I am here, expanding it beyond Black mothers to include Black women more broadly.
 Essentially, I will identify factors that support the development of healthy relational networks that strengthen wellbeing and advancement for Black women across multiple contexts and along the lifespan.

 Why did you return to WCW to continue your research?

-On another note, while I was editing the 2015 Black Motherhood(s) book, I incorporated the ideas of Layli Maparyan, WCW’s executive director, around womanism as an analytical lens.
+On another note, while I was editing the 2015 Black Motherhood(s) book, I incorporated the ideas of Layli Maparyan, executive director of WCW, around womanism as an analytical lens.
 I greatly value Layli’s scholarship in this area and am excited to be working alongside her.

-I’ve always had colleagues and friends who were a part of the Wellesley community and particularly the Wellesley Centers for Women.
-In coming back to the Centers, I see possibilities for collaboration with some scholars in their research and programming around race and gender-based equity, across different settings.
+I've always had colleagues and friends that were a part of the Wellesley College community and particularly the Wellesley Centers for Women.
+In coming back to the Centers, I see possibilities for collaboration with some scholars in their research and programming around race and gender based equity across different settings.

 The depth and breadth of the work here really drew me in and resonated with my experience in systems of care and learning, social and emotional development, and women-focused inquiry.
 I’m interested in looking at how we cultivate racially and culturally diverse voices and representation both in research and action.
-Because this is a real focus and thrust of the Wellesley Centers for Women, I’m happy to be here as a visiting scholar.
+Because research and action are a real focus and thrust of the Wellesley Centers for Women, I’m happy to be here as a visiting scholar.